xStarbound/xStarbound/doc/lua/player.md

 #### `unsigned` player.hasCountOfItem(`ItemDescriptor` item, [`bool` exactMatch])

 Returns the total number of items in the player's inventory matching the specified descriptor.
 If `exactMatch` is `true`, the parameters as well as the item name must match.
+Returns `0` if a `nil` descriptor is specified.

 ---

 #### `ItemDescriptor` player.consumeItem(`ItemDescriptor` item, [`bool` consumePartial], [`bool` exactMatch])

 Attempts to consume the specified item from the player's inventory and returns the item consumed if successful.
 If `consumePartial` is `true`, matching stacks totalling fewer items than the requested count may be consumed; otherwise, the operation will only be performed if the full count can be consumed.
 If `exactMatch` is `true`, the parameters as well as the item name must match.
+Does nothing if a `nil` descriptor is specified.

 ---